yuin/sesame/README.md

 ```

 Helpers will be called at the end of the generated mapping implementations.

+### Multiple mappers and converters for same type combinations
+sesame does not allow to define multiple mappers and converts for same type combinations.
+If you want to define multiple mappers and converts for same type combinations

+1. Set `ignore` to `true` for the field in the configuration file.
+2. Manually map or convert field in Helper.

 ### Hierarchized mappers
 Large applications often consist of multiple go modules.